Kurento/kurento-room/kurento-room-doc/src/site/sphinx/code_structure.rst

 - **kurento-room** - reactor project
 - **kurento-room/kurento-room-sdk** - module that provides an interface for
   Java developers of room-type applications
-- **kurento-room/kurento-room-server** - Kurento’s own implementation of a
+- **kurento-room/kurento-room-server** - Kurento's own implementation of a
   room API, it provides the WebSockets API for the communications between room clients and the server.
 - **kurento-room/kurento-room-client-js** - Javascript library that acts as